frc2052/2025-KnightKrawlerJavaTraining/README.md

 # 2025-KnightKrawlerJavaTraining

 Welcome to team 2052 KnightKrawler!

-Go to the Wiki page above and work your way through the guided lessons and projects.
+[Click here](https://github.com/frc2052/2025-KnightKrawlerJavaTraining/wiki) or click the "Wiki" tab above and work your way through the guided lessons and projects.